A Projective-to-Conformal Fefferman-Type Construction: The Fef ferman-type construction

-$G$ preserves the decomposition \eqref{decompR}, so that the restriction of the action to $F$ is dual to the restriction to $E$, and the volume form is determined by $s_E$ and $s_F$.
-Hence $G$ is isomorphic to $\SL(n+1)$ and this defines an embedding $i:G\embed\wt{G}$.
+This subgroup preserves the decomposition \eqref{decompR} so that the restriction of the action to $F$ is dual to the restriction to $E$.
+It further preserves the volume form on $E$, respectively $F\cong E^*$, which is determined by $s_E$ and $s_F$ according to the previous identif\/ications.
+Hence $G\cong\SL(n+1)$ and this def\/ines an embedding $i\colon \SL(n+1)\embed\Spin(n+1,n+1)$.\footnote{Instead of the embedding $\SL(n+1)\embed\Spin(n+1,n+1)$ we could also consider the embedding $\SL(n+1)\embed\SO(n+1,n+1)$.
+The advantage of employing the embedding into the spin group is two-fold: on the one hand, it is then seen directly that the induced conformal structure has a canonical spin structure, and, on the other hand, we can then use convenient spinorial objects for its characterisation.}

-The $G$-invariant decomposition \eqref{decompR} determines a $G$-invariant skew-symmetric involution $K\in\so(n+1,n+1)$ acting by the identity on $E$ and minus the identity on $F$.
+The $G$-invariant decomposition \eqref{decompR} determines a $G$-invariant skew-symmetric involution $K\in\so(n+1,n+1)$ acting by the identity on $E$ and minus the identity on~$F$.
 The relationship among $K$, $s_E$ and $s_F$ may be expressed as

 where